rshankarsharma9/Linear-Regression-PREDICTING-CAR-PRICE/README.md

 # Linear-Regression-PREDICTING-CAR-PRICE
-PREDICTING PRICE OF PRE-OWNED CARS using Linear Regression
+PREDICTING PRICE OF PRE-OWNED CARS using Linear Regression and Random Forest